 How does financial aid get paid to the school and to students?

-How to view your financial aid awards in CUNYFirst?
+How can financial aid awards be viewed in CUNYfirst?

-We also strongly recommend that you read the Guide to Enhanced Financial Aid Self-Service Information in CUNYfirst.
+We also strongly recommend that you read the Guide to Enhanced Financial Aid Self-Service Information (pdf).

-IMPORTANT: All students selected for verification will be communicated via email and CUNYfirst - “to-do" list, under the "Self-Service" option, in the "Student Center" tab, and all financial aid related items under “to-do" list must be completed before aid can be applied/viewable to a student's account as "pending aid”.
+Important: All students selected for verification will be communicated with. via e-mail and CUNYfirst.
+The "to-do" list, under the "Self-Service" option, in the "Student Center" tab, and all financial aid related items under the "to-do" list must be completed before aid can be applied/viewable to a student's account as "pending aid."

-Check under our DISBURSEMENT DATES section for further details.
+Check our disbursement dates section for further details.